ultimagriever/text-to-speech/README.md

-# text-to-speech
-The updated version of serverless-text-to-speech.
+The updated version of [serverless-text-to-speech](/ultimagriever/serverless-text-to-speech), now with unit testing and Terraform.